Adldap2/Adldap2-Laravel/readme.md

 - You may have some active directory users and other users registering through the website itself (user does not exist in your AD).
 - Local development where your AD server may be unavailable

-To enable it, simply set the option to true in your `adldap_auth.php` configuration file:
+To enable it, simply set the option to true in your `config/adldap_auth.php` configuration file:

 ```php
 'login_fallback' => false, // Set to true.